brucontrol/docs/docs/api/settings-api.md

 **Response:** `SettingsViewModel` or `400 Bad Request` if patch fails

+PATCH requests are validated against the SettingsViewModel schema.
+Invalid or unknown property names are rejected with `400 Bad Request`.

 ## Settings Structure

 The settings view model includes the following sections: